joulesverne/localscribe/README.md

 # Interactive Audio Transcription with Speaker Identification

-A local audio transcription solution with interactive speaker identification, no authentication required.
+A local audio transcription solution with interactive speaker identification, no API usage or authentication required.

 ## Features